tsacooks4u/tsacooks4u.github.io/_posts/2020-07-26-veg-momos-with-schezwan-sauce-and-noodles.md

     1. Prepare the dough, take the flour, make a firm dough, keep it aside for 10 min.

-    2. Prepare the filling, cut cabbage very thin...
+    2. Prepare the filling, cut cabbage very thin…

     Schezwan sauce